ambron60/l-system-drawing/README.md

 ## Usage

-Here's an example of a plant-like generated OL-system using the bracketed sequence F->F[+F]F[-F]F. The rest of the parameters, such as the number of iterations (n), is shown in the below screengrab.
+Here's an example of a plant-like generated L-system using the bracketed sequence F->F[+F]F[-F]F. The rest of the parameters, such as the number of iterations (n), is shown in the below screengrab.

 ![Alt Text](https://media.giphy.com/media/443krfSzd7qRq6Q8pb/giphy.gif)